patternfly/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/VirtualAssistant/VirtualAssistant.md

 ### Using custom header

-You can override the default header layout using the `customHeader` property accepting any React node.
+You can override the default header layout using the `header` property accepting any React node.
 It is recommended to use the original `CardHeader` component as a wrapper for your custom header.
+The default virtual assistant header component is also exported as `VirtualAssistantHeader` component.

 ```js file="./VirtualAssistantCustomHeaderExample.tsx"